agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 audience.
 It is laid out as follows.

-Section \ref{sec:background} provides a high-level introduction to distributed systems and consistency models.
+Section \ref{sec:background} provides a high-level introduction to distributed systems and memory consistency models.
 We define two strong models, atomic and sequential consistency, both of which provide highly desirable safety guarantees; we contrast these with the weaker guarantees implied by the causal consistency model.
 Then we turn our attention to the CAP theorem [@2000brewerCAP] [@2002gilbertlynchCAP], which captures a fundamental consistency/availability tradeoff in the presense of network partitions.
 We observe that the theorem effectively prohibits both forms of strong consistency in our intended use case.
 This raises the question of how, if at all, one can rigorously enforce safety properties without compromising system performance beyond acceptable levels.

 Informed by the previous discussion, Section \ref{sec:des} offers a list of three desiderata of distributed applications in the contexts